-Beyond the FRAME environments you can choose in our environment picker, later this year you can upload your own 3D models to be the environment for your FRAMES.
+Beyond the Frame environments you can choose in our environment picker, you can upload your own 3D models to be the environment for your Frames.
 We have some requirements and some tips and tricks to get you off the virtual ground with your own beautiful models.
+Once you have your file by following all of the guidelines below, this video shows you how to actually upload it to your Frame.

-For starters, your model must be a .glb model and be no more than 15MB in size.
-We will occasionally make exceptions to this if you want to upload a larger model (email email@example.com if you do), but we encourage you to try to get your model well below that size limit to ensure good performance and decent load times for your FRAME.
+For starters, your model must be a .glb model and be no more than 50MB in size.
+We will occasionally make exceptions to this if you want to upload a larger model (email email@example.com if you do), but we encourage you to try to get your model well below that size limit to ensure good performance and decent load times for your Frame.

 If you are struggling to get your model in a state where it can imported as a Frame environment, we may be able to help.
 Email firstname.lastname@example.org